 Toronto, November 25, 2020 –Eighty-six per cent of small businesses say that it is critical for small business survival that people make an extra effort to shop local this year, according to the latest survey data by the Canadian Federation of Independent Business (CFIB).
 CFIB has teamed up with American Express to hold Small Business Saturday on November 28th, between Black Friday on the 27th and Cyber Monday on the 30th, and urges consumers to choose to shop small that weekend.

 “It’s easy to default to big box stores and online giants on Black Friday and Cyber Monday.
-But it’s the independent stores in our neighbourhoods that really, really need a boost this year—their futures depend on it.
+But it’s the independent stores in our neighborhoods that really, really need a boost this year—their futures depend on it.
 We’re asking consumers to help by making conscious choices this holiday season and maybe doing things a bit differently,” said Laura Jones, Executive Vice-President at CFIB.
 “I’ve heard some commit to only shopping at small business this season.
 Others are looking online to support small businesses in parts of the country that are locked down again even if that’s not where they live.
 If everyone makes an extra effort to support local more businesses will recover from the terrible hit they have taken.”

 According to CFIB’s estimates, Canada could lose nearly 24,000 retailers and 30,000 hospitality businesses by the end of the pandemic.
 While Black Friday is the biggest shopping weekend of the year, two out of five small retailers say they typically see fewer customers than other weekends, suggesting shoppers are choosing big box stores.

 Shop small to shop safe